ernesto1/monochrome/README.md

 - [Promenade de la Croisette](https://www.fontspace.com/promenade-de-la-croisette-font-f23769)
 - Noto Sans CJK JP Thin (default on fedora)

+### Download the code for these conky scripts
+Create the `~/conky` directory and clone this repository

+       $ mkdir ~/conky
+       $ cd ~/conky
+       $ git clone https://github.com/ernesto1/monochrome.git

 ### Configuration
 - The [wiki](https://github.com/ernesto1/monochrome/wiki) outlines items that may require configuration in order to customize this conky to your system, ex. device names such as network cards and hard drives
 - If you run a multi monitor setup, you can read how to configure conky to show on a [particular monitor](https://github.com/ernesto1/monochrome/wiki#multi-monitor-setups)

 # How to run
-1) Create the `~/conky` directory and clone this repository

-       $ mkdir ~/conky
-       $ cd ~/conky
-       $ git clone https://github.com/ernesto1/monochrome.git

-2) Run the launch script with the theme you want:
+Run the launch script with the theme you want:

     - Glass

       $ ~/conky/monochrome/launch.bash --glass

     - Compact

       $ ~/conky/monochrome/launch.bash --compact

     - Widgets small

       $ ~/conky/monochrome/launch.bash --widgets-small

     - Widgets large

       $ ~/conky/monochrome/launch.bash --widgets-large